09petrella/Class_Project/README.md

 Plan for the model - Put in name of actor and see what name would be… how much is this movie going to make based off of this actor… / director…

+Communication Protocol:
+-The group will communicate in our group thread in Slack.
+When changes are committed we will notify the other group members and take turns reviewing pull requests.
+-Outside of class we will meet on Zoom on Tuesday nights from 7-9 (later if need be) and Thursday nights from 7-9 using the following link: